 SANDAG works closely with Caltrans, the Metropolitan Transit System, North County Transit District, and all 19 jurisdictions within the region.
 Programs and services provided by iCommute include free, online ridematching, a vanpool subsidy program, transit solutions, bicycle encouragement programs, the Guaranteed Ride Home program, SchoolPool, and support for teleworking.

-Public outreach increases awareness about the variety of transportation choices through events such as Bike to Work Day.
-Rideshare Week, Dump the Pump, and through direct outreach to employers, community groups, schools, and agencies.
-Information on these programs and more can be found at 511sd.com/iCommute or by calling 511 and saying “iCommute.'
+Public outreach increases awareness about the variety of transportation choices through events such as Bike to Work Day, Rideshare Week, Walk, Ride, and Roll to School and through direct outreach to employers, community groups, schools, and agencies.
+Information on these programs and more can be found at 511sd.com/iCommute or by calling 511 and saying 'iCommute.'

 Recent TDM Planning Studies

-Integrating TDM Into the Planning and Development Process – A Reference For Cities
+Integrating TDM into the Planning and Development Process

-This study assists municipal governments with implementing and monitoring TDM policies as part of their local plans and projects.
-Information on how TDM can be effectively incorporated into urban design, site development, and parking strategies is included.
+A study has been developed to assist municipal governments with implementing and monitoring TDM policies as part of their local plans and projects.
+Information on how TDM can be effectively incorporated into urban design, site development, and parking strategies also is included.
 Featured case studies and recommendations can be tailored to any jurisdiction’s needs.
 The study was accepted by the Transportation Committee on May 18, 2012, for inclusion as a resource in the SANDAG Smart Growth Toolbox.